quartzjer/cb0r/README.md

 * returns end pointer to byte following the item value (may be == stop for complete, > stop for item value length overflow)
 * can very efficiently skip any number of leading items of any type
 * see [header](src/cb0r.h) for result structure and types
-* indefinite length types will be resolved/counted before returning
+* fully supports maps, arrays, and indefinite length types